lowji194/Tampermonkey/README-EN.md

 ### Detailed explanation of the fields in the script:

 - **`@require`**: This is an important field where you add the Raw link of the script.
 Tampermonkey will automatically load the script from that URL when the web page is loaded.
+- **@match**: This is an important field to define which websites your script will run on.
 - **Link Raw**: Make sure you have correctly grabbed the **Raw** link of the script file from GitHub (the GitHub page may provide a "Raw" option when you click on the file).